Aftab0012/Chat-App/README.md

-# Note:- App is under development, in future adding socket.ioto make it real0time chat app
+#### Note:- App is under development, in future adding socket.io to make it real-time chat app

-### Chat App
+# Chat App

 This is a simple chat application built using React.
 The app allows users to send and receive messages in real-time.
 Users can also see a list of online users and mention other users by typing "@" followed by their name.